ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Running book-service as a Docker Container

-- In a terminal, navigate to `springboot-keycloak-mongodb-testcontainers` root folder
+- In a terminal, navigate to the `springboot-keycloak-mongodb-testcontainers` root folder

 - Build Docker Image
   ```
-  ./docker-build.sh
+  ./build-docker-images.sh
   ```
   | Environment Variable | Description                                                       |
   |----------------------|-------------------------------------------------------------------|